seng438-winter-2022/seng438-a4-JacobLansang/Assignment4-Report.md

 # Explain the use of assertions and checkpoints

-# how did you test each functionaity with different test data
+# How did you test each functionaity with different test data

 # Discuss advantages and disadvantages of Selenium vs. Sikulix